-- If you cannot attend in person, click here to register for the online streaming sessions.
+- Online streaming registration is still open!
+If you cannot attend in person, click here to register for the online streaming sessions.

 The U.S. EPA Community Involvement Training Conference was held annually from 1998-2007 in various locations throughout the United States.
 In 2007, the conference moved to a two-year cycle.
 The last conference was held in July 2013 in Boston, MA.
 The conference caters to EPA staff, as well as Agency stakeholders and partners, who plan and implement environmental community involvement and public communication, education, and stewardship programs.
 Attendees gain an opportunity to learn from and share experiences with each other, as well as hear and learn from other stakeholders through: